zaiisao/Documentation/en/Interactive Broadcast/ai_class.md

 #### 1. High-speed and stable real-time data transmission

-Agora SD-RTNTM, a self-built real-time audio and video dedicated network, deploys nodes covering more than 200 countries and regions around the world.
+Agora SD-RTN<sup>TM</sup>, a self-built real-time audio and video dedicated network, deploys nodes covering more than 200 countries and regions around the world.
 It particularly optimizes the last-mile transmission in areas such as North America, the Philippines, India, etc. to ensure high concurrency, high availability, high stability, and low latency.

 #### 2. Excellent performance under poor network conditions

 Agora is dedicated to improving the performance under poor network conditions by intelligently adjusting the bit rate and frame rate, optimizing the end-to-end algorithm, and utilizing the jitter buffer mechanism.

-With an industry-leading algorithm designed to minimize the impact of packet loss, Agora guarantees smooth audio and video when the packet loss rate reaches 60%, and smooth audio when the packet loss rate is as high as 70%.
+With an industry-leading algorithm designed to minimize the impact of packet loss, Agora guarantees smooth audio and video when the packet loss rate reaches 70%, and smooth audio when the packet loss rate is as high as 80%.

 #### 3. AI frame interpolation